tair-opensource/TairZset/CMDDOC.md

 #### Return value

 Array reply: the result of union (optionally with their scores, in case the WITHSCORES option is given).

+### EXZINTERSTORE

+> EXZINTERSTORE destination numkeys key [key ...]
+[WEIGHTS weight [weight ...]]
+[AGGREGATE SUM | MIN | MAX]
+> time complexity: O(NK)+O(Mlog(M)) worst case with N being the smallest input sorted set, K being the number of input sorted sets and M being the number of elements in the resulting sorted set.

+#### Command Description:

+Computes the intersection of numkeys sorted sets given by the specified keys, and stores the result in destination.
+It is mandatory to provide the number of input keys (numkeys) before passing the input keys and the other (optional) arguments.

+By default, the resulting score of an element is the sum of its scores in the sorted sets where it exists.
+Because intersection requires an element to be a member of every given sorted set, this results in the score of every element in the resulting sorted set to be equal to the number of input sorted sets.

+For a description of the WEIGHTS and AGGREGATE options, see EXZUNIONSTORE.

+If one dimension of the multiple score of a member become NaN during WEIGHTS or AGGREGATE operations, the dimension of the score will be set to 0.

+If destination already exists, it is overwritten.

+#### Return value

+Integer reply: the number of elements in the resulting sorted set at destination.

+### EXZINTER

+> EXZINTER numkeys key [key ...]
+[WEIGHTS weight [weight ...]]
+[AGGREGATE SUM | MIN | MAX] [WITHSCORES]
+> time complexity: O(NK)+O(Mlog(M)) worst case with N being the smallest input sorted set, K being the number of input sorted sets and M being the number of elements in the resulting sorted set.

+#### Command Descriptions:

+This command is similar to EXZINTERSTORE, but instead of storing the resulting sorted set, it is returned to the client.

+For a description of the WEIGHTS and AGGREGATE options, see EXZUNIONSTORE.

+#### Return value

+Array reply: the result of intersection (optionally with their scores, in case the WITHSCORES option is given).